yizhak-lab-ccg/scXpand/docs/index.rst

    # Or use the command line
    # scxpand inference --data_path your_data.h5ad --model_name pan_cancer_autoencoder

-See :doc:`installation` for different installation methods and :doc:`usage_examples` for more examples.
+See :doc:`installation` for different installation methods and :doc:`user_guide` for comprehensive usage instructions.

 Tutorials
 ------------